shashank1696/MachineLearning/README.md

 3) Root Mean Squared Error: 649.439705460658

 ## Conclusion
-I have solved this probelm using Decision Tree Regression with 59.1% accuracy.
+- I have solved this probelm using Decision Tree Regression with 59.1% accuracy.
+- Using Gradient Boosting Algorithm with 66.3% accuracy.
+- Using